 The key principle that applies to solo polyamory is avoiding the steps that our monocentric culture expects an intimate relationship to follow in order to show that it is ‘real’ – such as moving in, marriage and babies.
 This is commonly referred to as the ‘relationship escalator,’ a term coined by the author Amy Gahran.
 In her book Stepping Off the Relationship Escalator: Uncommon Love and Life, Gahran surveyed 1,500 people about their unconventional intimate relationships and how people have freed themselves and their partnerships from these traditions.

 Solo polyamory is not the same as being single and polyamorous, although this is a common mistake.
 It doesn’t mean dating around but never committing to anyone.
-It is specifically about people who don’t have any desire to live and combine finances with any of their partners.
-If you’re currently single but one day hope to find a partner who you can have these things with, that’s wonderful (you do you) – but it’s not solo poly.
+It’s specifically about people who don’t have any desire to live and combine finances with any of their partners.
+If you’re currently single but one day hope to find a partner who you can have these things with, that’s wonderful (you do you) – but that is not being solo poly.

 Historically, I’ve really struggled to prioritise my own wants and needs in a romantic relationship.
 Too often, I’ve made my partners needs the priority, seeing this as an ‘act of love.’
 However, this isn’t healthy for me or the relationship.
-By being solo poly, I’m slowly shifting that dynamic by positioning me as my own primary partner.
-I’m finding it to be a really effective way of ensuring I’m not losing myself by sacrificing my own journey.
+By being solo poly, I’m slowly shifting that dynamic by seeing myself as my primary partner.
+I’m finding it to be a really effective way of ensuring I’m not sacrificing my personal journey.

 I’ve also been married twice and lived with three partners in the past twenty years, so the idea of approaching relationships without this ‘escalator’ concept is hugely appealing to me.
 My only expectation with my partners is that they are honest, caring and communicative.
 I’m not looking for our relationship to prove anything to anyone else, so no more marriages or mortgages simply because that is what is expected to prove a relationship is ‘real.’